gautamkmr/Compiler-Lab-/README.md

  Implementation of Compiler using lex and yaac at NITC.

- Lab Partner:
+ Lab Partners:

-1> Chetan S. Roa
-2> Dinesh Krishnamurthy
+ Chetan S. Roa, Dinesh Krishnamurthy and Gautam Kumar.
-3> Gautam Kumar